luapower/glue/glue.md

 Calls `ffi.gc(glue.malloc(), glue.free)`.

 __REMEMBER!__ Just like with `ffi.new`, casting the result cdata further will get you _weak references_ to the allocated memory.
 To transfer ownership of the memory, use `ffi.gc(original, nil); ffi.gc(pointer, glue.free)`.

 ### `glue.free(cdata)`

 Free malloc'ed memory.
+Also works on buffer and dynarray pointers for deterministic deallocation.

 #### Example